 4, rue de Chevreuse, 75006 Paris

 En tout cas, si "impressionnisme" signifie avant tout le contraire "d'expressionnisme", je pourrais être d'accord.
 (In any event, if “Impressionism” really means the opposite of “Expressionism,” I could agree.)

--Tristan Murail, program notes for Treize Couleurs du soleil levant
+-Tristan Murail, program notes for Treize Couleurs du soleil couchant

 This program highlights “Impressionism” in the way that Murail speaks of it, as the opposite of “Expressionism.”
 By listening to the “post-”s of these two dominant -isms that divide the fin de siècle, we interrogate Murail’s assertion and explore how these styles both differ and overlap.
 As part of the Columbia Global Center’s Columbia Sounds series, we will hear how the two styles have fed the future by presenting works by younger Columbia-affiliated composers alongside one of the canonical representations of post-impressionist music.

-Tristan Murail (Emeritus Professor of Music, Columbia): Treize Couleurs du soleil levant
+Tristan Murail (Emeritus Professor of Music, Columbia): Treize Couleurs du soleil couchant

 Anthony Cheung (Columbia GSAS '10): Character Studies for solo violin

 Jenny Olivia Johnson (Barnard College, '00): Now is the Blue

 Olivier Messaien (1908-1992): Quatuor pour la fin du temps